Baptistemontan/leptos_i18n/docs/book/src/declare/07_formatters.md

 # Formatters

-For interpolation, every variables (other than `count` for plurals) are expected to be of type `impl IntoView + Clone + 'static`.
+For interpolation, every variable (other than `count` for plurals) is expected to be of type `impl IntoView + Clone + 'static`.

-But some values have different ways to be represented based on the locale:
+However, some values can be represented differently depending on the locale:

 - Number
 - Currency